Vidvox/isf-docs/pages/primer/primer_chapter_8.md

 #### An example Audio FFT Spectrogram visualizer

-As a final example in this chapter we will look at a shader that combines this new concept of audio FFTs with other powerful capabilities in ISF, the ability to store persistant buffers and perform multiple render passes.
+As a final example in this chapter we will look at a shader that combines this new concept of audio FFTs with other powerful capabilities in ISF, the ability to store persistent buffers and perform multiple render passes.
 This will enable us to not just look at the current FFT snapshot, we can store and display multiple FFTs over time.

 If we take our FFT data slices and visualize them over time, we are essentially creating what is known as a [Spectrogram](https://en.wikipedia.org/wiki/Spectrogram) and you may have seen them before, as they are widely used in the arts, sciences and even show up from time to time in pop-culture.
 Like FFTs themselves, they can represent all kinds of data and one very common use case is audio.